spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 As of July 13, 2020 in order to be as transparent as possible about changes we make to the dashboard, all changes will be documented here.

 The date of each changes marks the date that the change was made to the Spotlight PA version of the dashboard.
 The Philadelphia Inquirer version of the dashboard may not necessarily be updated on the same day.

+**May 21, 2021**: The dashboard has been changed to use [the New York Times COVID-19 data](https://github.com/nytimes/covid-19-data) instead of data directly from the Pennsylvania Department of Health.
+Data from the City of Philadelphia is still used for some individual zip codes.

 **March 2, 2021:** In preparation for [the retirement of the Covid Tracking Project](https://covidtracking.com/analysis-updates/covid-tracking-project-end-march-7) on March 7, data on COVID-19 testing and hospitalization sourced from the Covid Tracking Project was replaced with data sourced from the U.S. Department of Health and Human Services on the Spotlight version of the dashboard.
 In addition, a number of updates were made to footnotes and other text to make it easier for readers to understand how recently data in individual sections have been updated and to better explain the metrics and methodology used by the Philadelphia Inquirer and Spotlight PA.
 More generally, as the dashboard approaches one year of tracking the spread of COVID-19, the years '2020' and '2021' were added to many date references to avoid reader confusion over date ranges.